Trevor Rich, M.D.

 - A blood test, which often takes only 15 minutes for the results.

 - A test of the fluid from a concerning and suspicious sore.

 Yes.
-However, it is important to get treated as early as possible.
-Untreated syphilis infection can cause damage to many body systems, and this damage commonly is not reversible.
+However, it is important to treat syphilis as early as possible.
+Untreated syphilis infection can damage many body systems, and this damage can be irreversible.

 What can happen if I do not receive treatment?

-Failure to get treatment for syphilis can include:
+Failure to be treated for syphilis can cause:

-If you feel that you have been exposed to syphilis or you only wish to have reassurance, see your primary care provider.
-Responsible sexual practices and personal health awareness will help reduce the rising rate of infection.
+If you feel that you have been exposed to syphilis, or you only wish to have reassurance with a quick test, see your primary care provider.
+Responsible sexual practices and personal health awareness will reduce the rising rate of infection in the community.